 When WWII started, the Germans had made many advances in their delayed fuse ordnance that they used to a great extent in their bombing raids over Britain.
 Because of this, the British army became more adept at diffusing these devices before they could explode and cause further damage and civilian losses.
 This was the beginning of modern EOD.

 After the bombing of Pearl Harbor, the U.S. military started to train servicemen in the disposal of explosives, and they modeled the new American EOD after their British counterparts.
 Modern military EOD techniques are classified top secret to prevent their dissemination to potential enemy bomb-makers or to any of the various extremist organizations around the world.

 From the 1970s forward, EOD methods have advanced a great deal.
 The development of armored bomb suits and remote control vehicles has saved the lives of countless EOD technicians.
 These methods and equipment have been used to disable the leftover ordnance from the wars of the past and IEDs placed by extremist organizations today, often preventing a catastrophic explosion.

 They’ve also made a significant difference in the wars over the same stretch of time as IEDs — placed on the side of roads or borne in a vehicle or on the person of a suicide bomber — have been one of the primary methods of ambush and destruction used by the enemies of U.S. forces and NATO in the ongoing Global War on Terror.

 EOD has come to be the term to label military explosives disposal teams, and bomb squad is the primary term to label law enforcement teams.
-However, because of the cost of training and equipment, most civil law enforcement services rely on the support of the military’s IED teams.
+However, because of the cost of training and equipment, most civil law enforcement services rely on the support of the military’s IED teams for bomb detection and disposal.

 Although entertainment media may present it differently, EOD specialists don’t cut many wires — unless, of course, they find a claymore mine that’s been put in place with a tripwire as a booby trap.
 Ideally, they use modern methods created by years of technological advances to stay as far away from the explosive device as possible.